backstage/backstage/plugins/search/README.md

 ### Optional Settings

-Configure the initialState of the search component in your `app-config.yaml` to defines how it behaves when it is first loaded or reset.
+Configure the SearchPage component initial state via `app-config.yaml` to define how it behaves when it is first loaded or reset.

 ```yaml
 # app-config.yaml